Intelligent-Instruments-Lab/notochord/README.md

 Notochord includes several [iipyper](https://github.com/Intelligent-Instruments-Lab/iipyper.git) apps which can be run in a terminal.
 They have a clickable text-mode user interface and connect directly to MIDI ports, so you can wire them up to your controllers, DAW, etc.

 The Notochord harmonizer adds extra concurrent notes for each MIDI note you play in.
-In a terminal, make sure the `iil-python-tools` conda environment is active (`conda activate iil-python-tools`) and run:
+In a terminal, make sure your notochord Python environment is active and run:
 ```
 python -m notochord harmonizer
 ```
 try `python -m notochord harmonizer --help` to see more options.

-the ``homunculus'' gives you a UI to manage multiple input, harmonizing or autonomous notochord channels:
+the "homunculus" gives you a UI to manage multiple input, harmonizing or autonomous notochord channels:
 ```
 python -m notochord homunculus
 ```